R-LP/Sales_Forecast_giova/README.md

 ### Prerequisites

-To get started, please get the environment file *Eki HK - Documents\R and D\6.
-SKU sales forecast\8. environment\env.7z* and unzip it in the project folder.
+To get started, please get the environment file env.7z* and unzip it in the project folder.

 Then activate the environment using this command line in cmd prompt in the project folder:
 ```